dnsimple/dnsimple-support/content/articles/i-got-an-ecc-certificate-but-i-want-a-rsa-one.markdown

 ---
 title: I got an ECC-signed certificate but I want a RSA one
-excerpt: How to order a SSL Certificate using a RSA Signing Key.
+excerpt: How to reissue a SSL Certificate using a RSA Signing Key.
 categories:
 - SSL Certificates
 ---

-# How to order a SSL Certificate using a RSA Signing Key?
+# How to reissue a SSL Certificate using a RSA Signing Key?

 DNSimple provides SSL certificates using elliptic curve keys by default but there are some situations or requirements where you still need to use RSA key as certificate signing key.

-The RSA-signed certificates are available generating a custom Certificate Signing Request (CSR) and using it while ordering the SSL certificate.
+The RSA-signed certificates are available generating a custom Certificate Signing Request (CSR) and using it while reissuing the SSL certificate.
 In this guide we will show you how to do this in three steps.

 ## Before you start